Postgraduate Course: Basic Human Anatomy 1, Upper and Lower Limb (BIME11001)

 Aims and Objectives:

-1. To understand the anatomy of the human body both systematically and regionally.
+1. To understand the anatomy of the upper and lower limbs, and the thoracic region both systematically and regionally.

 Entry Requirements (not applicable to Visiting Students)